Apple Blocks Steam Link App For iOS Citing ‘Business Conflicts’, Valve Expresses Disappointment

 A Bluetooth controller or Steam controller is also recommended to be connected to whichever device is running the Steam Link app.

-Here is the full press release containing Valve’s statement concerning Apple’s decision to reject the Steam Link app (via PC Gamer):
+Here is the full press release containing Valve’s statement concerning Apple’s decision to reject the Steam Link app (via PC Gamer)

 “On Monday, May 7th, Apple approved the Steam Link app for release.
 On Weds, May 9th, Valve released news of the app.
 The following morning, Apple revoked its approval citing business conflicts with app guidelines that had allegedly not been realized by the original review team.
 Valve appealed, explaining the Steam Link app simply functions as a LAN-based remote desktop similar to numerous remote desktop applications already available on the App Store.
 Ultimately, that appeal was denied leaving the Steam Link app for iOS blocked from release.
 The team here spent many hours on this project and the approval process, so we’re clearly disappointed.
 But we hope Apple will reconsider in the future.”